adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 [Commit point](https://github.com/adomokos/aws-lambda-ruby/commit/6721e9e8f7d15649385bdb9adf6593214ad6e250)

-(4) Deploy the Package Ruby Code to AWS Lambda
+(4) Deploy the Packaged Ruby Code to AWS Lambda

 We created a `hello_ruby.zip` file in the previous section, let's deploy this zip file to AWS Lambda.
 Open the [AWS Management Console](https://aws.amazon.com/console/) and select "Lambda" from the options.
 Your created Lambdas (if you had any) are listed here.
 Let's start creating a new one by clicking on the "Create a Lambda function" button.
 Select the "node-exec" template: